 Jereb is behind me.
 Fond memories of the times Raul and I shared Porsche’s in long distance races float through my car.
 Sitting Ducks had been the name of the team and they called us the ducks.
 Where had those days gone?
 If I only could have stayed there; for ever swaying in those few good years life had allowed me.

 Race control realizes that they may have been a bit trigger happy when calling the caution period.
 Starting lap 4, they beckon the pace car into pit lane.
 Off we go racing… and this time for good at the looks of it.

-Everyone’s behaviour is pristine and well mannered.
+Everyone’s behavior is pristine and well mannered.
 It is a near spotless single file of cars flowing through Mazed Maid and Carlo’s Casino into Mirror Bows.
 Then further down to Loews and Portier.
 It almost looks like marbles rolling down their coaster.
 But this being Monaco, the marbles probably are of pure diamond and the coaster’s bends bear expensive names.